AyaanM/LimitlessMind/README.md

 - Other team members contributed to research, planning, design feedback, testing, and presentation preparation.

 This project was a collaborative effort focused on building an accessible learning platform for Autism Edmonton.

+## Project Purpose

+Autism Edmonton LMS is designed to extend Autism Edmonton’s learning and support resources into a structured digital platform.
+The goal is to create a calm and accessible online space where users can browse learning content, watch videos, explore support resources, play educational games, track progress, and access features based on their profile role.

+The platform is intended for:

+- Autistic adults
+- Caregivers, parents, and guardians
+- Professionals
+- Educators
+- Employers
+- Community members looking for autism-related learning resources

+The design prioritizes accessibility, simplicity, low sensory load, and clear navigation.

 ## Tech stack

 - **Frontend**: Next.js 14 (App Router) + TypeScript